-Barcelona is generally a safe city, although you’re advised to take the same precautions as in any international metropolis.
-Carry minimal valuables with you, leaving your passport, unnecessary cash, cards and documents in the flat.
-Pickpockets focus on busy areas such as La Rambla, public transport and the airport train, so be extra vigilant.
+- When leaving your hotel or apartment, take minimal valuables with you, leaving your passport, unnecessary cash, cards and documents at home.
 Wear a bag with a strap around your shoulder, stay alert and listen to your intuition.

 - Don’t put your wallet in your back pocket

 - Don’t leave your bag on the floor